-By setting expectations early on and aligning on what the ideal partnership looks like, you are set up for the most success, and can move onto Step 4!
+By setting expectations early on and aligning on what the ideal partnership looks like, you are set up for the most success, and can confidently move on to Step 4!

 Step 4: Product Test Market Launch

-Your partner and technology solutions have been agreed upon and selected.
-The product test has been designed, and now it’s time to launch!
+Your partner and technology solutions have been agreed upon and selected, and the product test has been designed.
+Now, it’s time to launch!